mcgettrm/delio/README.md

 - How to mock ORM given that they use static access
 - Logger also static - seems to be a lot of statics here, might be missing something regarding unit testing in Laravel
 - Missing type hinting in Eloquent classes in PHPStorm
+- Add and handle GET parameters for API route
+- Abstract Class for Repositories? //Would be really cool to show off but probably too much
+- Implement a strategy for percentage profit/loss calculations

 ### TODO:
 - Basic API endpoint